Efficient, traceable, and numerically error-free implementation of the MMS voting rule

 If the maximum flow value of the flow network is strictly smaller than $|N_S|$, then for any flow $f$ with maximum flow value a voter $i$ must exist such that $\sum_{(i,c) \in E} f(i,c) < 1$ (if such voter does not exist, then the maximum flow value should be equal to $|N_S|$).
-Any candidate approved by voter $i$ cannot belong to $K$, because by Proposition~\ref{prop:kernel}, we know that it is possible to assign the votes of all voters that approve some candidate in $K$ only between the candidates in $K$, so that all candidates in $K$ receive a support equal to $\mathit{maximin}(\mathcal{E},S)$ which is smaller than the capacity of the edges that go from the candidates to the sink (that it is equal to $\frac{|N_S|}{|S|}$).
+Any candidate approved by voter $i$ cannot belong to $K$, because by Theorem~\ref{th:kernel}, we know that it is possible to assign the votes of all voters who approve some candidate in $K$ only between the candidates in $K$, so that all candidates in $K$ receive a support equal to $\mathit{maximin}(\mathcal{E},S)$ which is smaller than the capacity of the edges that go from the candidates to the sink (that it is equal to $\frac{|N_S|}{|S|}$).
 Therefore, for any flow $f$ with maximum flow value and any voter $i'$ that approves some candidate in $K$, it must be $\sum_{(i',c) \in E} f(i',c) = 1$.\footnote{If some candidates in $S$ are not approved by any voter in $\mathcal{E}$, then every voter will be removed from $N_S$ at some iteration.
-This is because while some voter remains in $N_S$, it is not possible that each candidate sends $\frac{|N_S|}{|S|}$ units of flow to the sink because the candidates not approved by any voter cannot send any flow to the sink.
+This is because while some voters remain in $N_S$, it is not possible that each candidate sends $\frac{|N_S|}{|S|}$ units of flow to the sink because the candidates not approved by any voter cannot send any flow to the sink.
 We will end with $N_S= \emptyset$ (all voters are successively removed from $N_S$), and $S$ would contain only those candidates that are not approved by any voter.
 As expected, it would be $\mathit{maximin}(\mathcal{E},S)= \frac{|N_S|}{|S|}= \frac{|\emptyset|}{|S|}= 0$.}

-I simply remove from $S$ all the candidates that are approved by each voter $i$ such that $\sum_{(i,c) \in E} f(i,c) < 1$, and repeat the process until we get a flow network with value $|N_S|$.
+We remove from $S$ all the candidates that are approved by each voter $i$ such that $\sum_{(i,c) \in E} f(i,c) < 1$, and repeat the process until we get a flow network with value $|N_S|$.

-Finally, to avoid the problem that the capacities of the edges from the candidates to the sink may not be integral, I simply multiply the capacities of all edges by $|S|$, and adapt the algorithm accordingly.
+Finally, to avoid the problem that the capacities of the edges from the candidates to the sink may not be integral, we multiply the capacities of all edges by $|S|$, and adapt the algorithm accordingly.

 The new method to compute the maximin support values is defined in Algorithm~\ref{alg:mmsflow}.